 Wow!
 You have been put through the mill.
 Let’s start with your old dentist.
 Let me first say he is one of the laziest dentists I have heard of in a long time.
 We go into our business in order help take care of teeth.
 I am sorry he did this to you.
 All we can do now is salvage the damage as much as possible.

-Clear Choice will not be your best option.
-Yes, their pricing is arbitrary and that fee is high for an all-on-4 dental implant procedure.
+Clear Choice may not be your best option.
+I would suggest getting a second opinion.
+Their pricing seems arbitrary to me, and I’m guessing that you could get a lower fee for an all-on-4 dental implant procedure from some other very qualified dental implant dentist.
 It sounds like they are pricing it with bone grafting in mind.
 However, the main point of doing an all-on-4 is to work around the need for bone grafting to begin with.
-They’re padding their profits.

 You did not mention how long it has been since your teeth were extracted.
 If it hasn’t been too long, you may not even need to have bone grafting done.
 In that case you can go with straight implant overdentures.
 I would start by having some really good diagnostics done, with an experienced implant dentist, to see what you are dealing with.
 Once you know how much bone you have you can make some decisions.